how to scale a tractor trailer:

 sliding further underneath the trailer.
 Sliding the trailer wheels

-further under, decreases the drive axle wt. and increases weight on the tandem axles.
+further under, decreases the drive axle weight and increases weight on the tandem axles.
 Generally

 the rule of thumb, is about 400 lb. per hole on the trailer slider.